kcleveland/dnsify/README.md

 # dnsify
 Simple REST-based API for Bind DNS servers.
 It currently supports PUT, POST, and DELETE operations to add, update, and remove A records (forward lookups) and PTR records (reverse lookups) from an existing Bind DNS setup.
+Tested with Bind 9.

 ## Using the DNSify RESTful API
 The API currently supports PUT, POST, and DELETE methods to add, update, and delete entries from DNS.
 On successful PUT a 201 is returned, on successful POST or DELETE a 200 is returned.
 Duplicate entries will not be created and will result in a 500 error returned.